mviereck/x11docker/README.md

  - docker GUI clients connect to new X server over tcp.
 Authenthication is done with MIT-MAGIC-COOKIE, stored separate from ~/.Xauthority.
 The new X server doesn't know cookies from the host X server on display :0.
  - With option --no-xhost x11docker checks for any access granted to host X server by xhost and disables it.
 Host applications then use ~.Xauthority only.

+#Usage in terminal
+To run a docker image with new X server:
+ -  x11docker [OPTIONS] IMAGE [COMMAND]
+ -  x11docker [OPTIONS] -- [DOCKER_RUN_OPTIONS] IMAGE [COMMAND [ARG1 ARG2 ...]]

+To run a host application on a new X server:
+ -  x11docker [OPTIONS] --exe -- COMMAND [ARG1 ARG2 ...]

+To run only a new X server with window manager:
+ -  x11docker [OPTIONS]

+Have a look at 'x11docker --help' to see all options.

+Example: Run wine and playonlinux on xfce desktop in a sandbox in a Xephyr window, sharing a home folder to preserve settings and wine installations:
+   - x11docker -x --sudouser --home --desktop -- x11docker/xfce-wine-playonlinux start